insaafmah/SOAR/INTERPOLATION.md

 ## Notes

-- The 1D non-uniform interpolation method comes from a paper by P. J. Barry and R. N. Goldman, "Recursive evaluation algorithm for a class of Catmull-Rom splines"
+- The 1D non-uniform interpolation method comes from a paper by P. J. Barry and R. N. Goldman, "Recursive evaluation algorithm for a class of Catmull-Rom splines". https://doi.org/10.1145/378456.378511
 - The interpolation methods are implemented in the 'IsobaricInterpolator' class, which is part of the 'domain' package.